Back to All Tools

 If you miss a week or have a rough stretch, don't restart.
 Just get back on track and keep moving forward.
 Progress compounds over months, not days.

-Why can't I lose weight faster?
+Why can't I lose weight faster than 2 pounds per week?

-Should I weigh myself daily?
+Should I weigh myself every day while losing weight?

 Want More?